standard-webhooks/standard-webhooks/spec/standard-webhooks.md

   - Fast.
 HMAC-SHA256 is fast and often hardware accelerated, and much faster than any asymmetric scheme.
   - Simple.
 Symmetric signatures are much more simple and quick to get started with than asymmetric ones.
   - Ubiquitous: HMAC-SHA256 is widely available on every platform and language.
   - Warning: Treat the signing key as any other cryptographic secret.
-If you do not control the security of both the producer and consumer it is recommended you use an asymmetric signature instead.
+If you do not control the security of both the producer and consumer, it is recommended you use an asymmetric signature instead.

 - Asymmetric:
   - Provides an additional layer of security as only the producer needs access to the private key.